DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - Clients can roam between APs with no noticeable delay
 - CLIENT LOAD BALANCING
     - If a client is in range of two APs, the WLC can associate the client with the least-used AP, to balance the load among APs
-- SECURITY / QoS management
+- SECURITY / QoS MANAGEMENT
     - Central management of security and QoS policies ensures consistency across the network

 ---